thomaslchan/dream-disease-modules/README.md

 | Mean Local		| 98 | 250  | 39.2% |
 | Median Local      | 98 | 250  | 39.2% |

+## Acknowledgments

+Thanks to Prof. Lenore Cowen from Tufts University for supervising us during this work.
+We would also like to acknowledge Christian Zinck, who contributed to earlier versions of this code base and helped produce some of the cleaned data used in the project.